Aylesford school 16

 New Knowledge

-• Learn about the social, historical and cultural context of 1926s (Inter-War Era)
+• Learn about the social, historical and cultural context of Victorian England

 • Learn how to examine language choices that reflect themes (including: gender, class, attitudes towards marriage, mental health, patriarchy, jealousy)

-• Learn about the narrative structure of the novel including use of first person narrative, flashbacks, biased perspectives
+• Learn about the narrative structure of the novel including use of third person narrative, flashbacks, biased perspectives, authorial intrusion

 • Learn about Literary Readings: Feminism, Psychoanalytical, Marxism